Octops/agones-relay-http/README.md

 ```

 ## Local Server

+Under the `hack` folder you can find the http server that can be used for local dev or testing.
+Start the server and use the url as the value for the url flags when running the agones relay application.
 ```bash
 # Use the flag  --verbose=true to output the whole received request body
 $ go run hack/server.go --verbose=false --addr=":8090"